sgrieve/GEG6230/handbook/handbook.md

 # Acting on Feedback from Last Year

 Each year, we gather feedback from students on our courses, as well as get feedback from other staff in the department and from our external examiners.
-In the last year, aside from the work to move the class online I have made the following changes to the module:
+In the last two years, I have made the following changes to the module:

 - Removed a presentation assessment
   - Students felt that the week spent on presentations could have been better spent learning in other ways.
 - Added dedicated office hour
-  - Last year we had 2 dedicated office hours, one before each assessment.
+  - We used to only have 2 dedicated office hours, one before each assessment.
 These were very popular, so I am running them every week during the module.
 - Making readings more available
   - Students couldn't always get a copy of readings from the library.
 I have requested more hard copies be purchased and will post PDF scans of readings on QMplus.
 - More python AND more ArcMap